 Consider the level of sugars and sweeteners – these aren’t necessarily bad things in moderation, however, if you have a strong preference for a sweetener-free and low sugar protein powder then it pays to read the labels carefully.

-There are quite a few complete protein plant-based foods that contain all 9 of these essential amino acids while others may only contain a few of them (this is one reason why a varied diet is so important).
+There are quite a few complete protein plant-based foods that contain all 9 of these essential amino acids (to provide you with a complete amino acid profile) while others may only contain a few of them (this is one reason why a varied diet is so important).

-The most common plant proteins used for making vegan powders are:
+The most common plant proteins used for making vegan protein powders are:

 - Pea protein